kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 > - In the **UK**, **unemployment** emerges as the primary economic driver of PCE.
 > - **Property prices** appear more impactful in **Canada**, but less so in the **UK** and **US**.

+## 📌 Summary:
+Across the three countries, we observe **heterogeneous impacts** of inflation:
+- In **Canada**, both the housing market and consumption are sensitive to inflation.
+- In the **UK**, the **housing market alone** reacts significantly.
+- In the **US**, **only consumption expenditure** is significantly affected.

+These differences may arise from varying housing finance systems, consumer credit dynamics, or institutional responses to inflation.
+Thus, **macro-level inflation does not produce uniform outcomes**, and economic policies must be tailored to country-specific structures and vulnerabilities.

 ### 7. 📊 Hypothesis Testing Results for PCE (log)